 Decide what you want.

 Look, I’m not saying travel is for everyone here.
 Many people don’t want to travel the world and are happy with the 9 – 5, the 2.4 kids and the little picket fence.
 That is fine.
-As much as I will never understand that it is what they want and that’s grand for them.
+As much as I will never understand that personally if that is what they want and it is what makes them happy that’s grand for them.
 However, if world travel is a dream of yours, then you have to commit to that if you want it to happen.
 And I mean really commit.

 If you decide what you want, make it a life goal and fight tooth and nail to achieve it, then you will!